Loading Dock Safety Loading Dock Safety

 When working near the various types of lift trucks at loading docks, follow these best practices:

-• Power lift truck operators must be competent workers to safely operate the vehicles.
+• Operators of powered lift trucks must be competent workers in order to safely operate the vehicles.
 This means that they must have the necessary training, knowledge, and skills to do so.
-Employers should ensure that operators have the appropriate certification or licensing, as well as proper on-the-job training.
-Operators who are not competent workers can cause severe injuries to themselves and others.
+Employers should ensure that operators have the appropriate certification or licensing and proper on-the-job training.
+Operators who are not competent workers can cause serious injuries to themselves and others.

-• Maintaining lift trucks in a safe condition is critical for ensuring the safety of workers. lift trucks must be inspected regularly to ensure that all safety features are operational and that the truck complies with regulatory requirements.
+• Maintaining lift trucks in a safe condition is critical for ensuring the safety of workers. lift trucks must be inspected regularly to ensure that all safety features are operational and that the truck is in compliance with regulatory requirements.
 If any defects or issues are found, they must be corrected immediately.

 • Include elements of an effective powered lift truck safety program in training and safety meetings.

 • When working in a warehouse, it is important to always wear suitable clothing and safety shoes or boots.
-This will help to protect you from potential hazards that may be present in the warehouse environment.
+This will help protect you from potential hazards in the warehouse environment.

 • When getting in and out of the cab, always use 3-point contact.
 That means either two feet and one hand or two hands and one foot on the vehicle at all times.
 This will help you keep your balance and avoid falling.